1.36.0 (October 14, 2025)

 • stats: Added support to remove unused metrics from memory for extensions that support evictable metrics.
 This is done periodically during the metric flush.

-• tap: Add record_upstream_connection to determine whether upstream connection information is recorded in the HTTP buffer trace output.
+• tap: Added record_upstream_connection to determine whether upstream connection information is recorded in the HTTP buffer trace output.

 • tcp_proxy: Added support for generating and propagating a request ID on synthesized upstream HTTP requests when tunneling requests.
 It can be configured using request_id_extension.